SwapnikKatkoori/espn-api/README.md

 I wanted to get access to my fantasy football league data so I could create a bot for our groupchat.

 # Contibuting
 This unofficial api still needs a lot of work, so any pull requests are appreciated.
 Issue #1 will have a to do list on things that need to be added or improved.
+Feel free to add any feature requests to the issue.
 There will probaby also need to be a lot of maintanance since this relies on webbscraping and any change in the html could cause a function to break.